Agenda 11.0: 20 Sept 2020

 You can also Split at Insertion Point to split a note into two.
 In case you want to add more information to a section, this is a quick way to do that.
 Let’s hope they can give us a popup menu for this feature.
 That way, we don’t have to navigate to the end of our notes section to split them.

 We are supposed to be able to merge our notes now.
-It’s a bit difficult figuring how to do that when we can’t select multiple note sections in Agenda.
+It’s difficult to figure out how to do that when we can’t select multiple note sections in Agenda.
 This feature is not very intuitive and we’re not sure if it’s actually working or it’s still a bit buggy.

 You can now filter your notes to focus on those Marked as Done only or ones not yet done.
 You can also quickly navigate through your dates and create a smart overview for them.
 This lets you easily navigate all your notes from the previous and next week, for example.
 For tracking your follow-ups, this is an awesome feature.